Thrillers that make you think, feel, and hold your breath.

 From Courtroom to Crime Fiction: A Journey Worth Taking

-I live in suburban Philadelphia with my extraordinary wife and three spectacularly unpredictable dogs who provide daily inspiration for the chaos that drives my novels.
+I live in suburban Philadelphia with my extraordinary wife Pamela and three spectacularly unpredictable dogs who provide daily inspiration for the chaos that drives my novels.